19 Earthy Modern Living Room Decor Ideas for Soft Warmth

 - Consider the same warm white on ceilings for continuity rather than defaulting to stark white

-Best for: rooms with good natural light or those wanting maximum flexibility with accent colors
+Best for: rental living rooms with good natural light or anyone wanting maximum flexibility with accent colors

 What this gives you: a clean, bright foundation that lets natural materials shine